oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 ## Roadmap
 <!-- GUIDANCE -->
 <!--
 Explain a high-level roadmap for this Workload.
 Include a few easy high-level steps to success (See Business Context).
-Include Lift services (if possible) as a first fast step.
-Add other implementation partners and their work as part of your roadmap as well.
-Does not include details about the Lift scope or any timeline.
-This is not about product roadmaps.

 Recommended Chapter